michaelschaub/michaelschaub.github.io/high-hopes.md

 ## Presentations and Communication
 Research related to the present project was presented at the following places / events.

+* Newton Institute Workshop "Hypergraphs: Theory and Applications", London, UK, July 2024
+* Nordita WINQ Workshop on Dynamics and Topology of Complex Network Systems, Stockholm, Sweden, May 2024
+* SIAM Conference on Applied Linear Algebra (LA 24), Paris, France, May 2024
 * Autumn school on hypergraphs, Bernoulli Society Committee on Statistical Network Science, Online, October 2023
 * ELLIIT Focus Period Network Dynamics and Control, Linköping, Sweden, September 2023
 * International Congress on Industrial and Applied Mathematics (ICIAM 2023) -- Minisymposium on Higher order networks for complex systems, Tokyo, Japan, August 2023